 - Smoked Salmon Goat Cheese Dip

-Does the world need more than the 89 million recipes for broccoli and their cousins for Thanksgiving?
+Does the world need more than the 89 million recipes for broccoli and their cousins in the Brassica family for Thanksgiving?
 No. So will I spare you at least another half-dozen?
 Also no. Here are spicy, salty, umami-filled recipes for broccoli and their cousins for Thanksgiving!

 - Pan-Roasted Brussels Sprouts with Bacon and Kimchi